 While LeBron can demolish every opponent, many argue that his spirit is different than Kobe’s.
-It is thought that LeBron lacks the magic touch that Kobe possesses, which sets a player apart from the rest.
+It is thought that LeBron lacks the magic touch that Kobe possessed, which sets a player apart from the rest.
 The ability to perform when it matters most, against all odds, which Kobe did repeatedly, defines real legends.

 Defense wins titles.
 Sure, you have to be a good offensive team, obviously, but in the nerve-racking finals, having a better defensive team has, historically, made winning the title more likely.
-In the Kobe vs. LeBron debate, both players are huge talents with enormous offensive abilities.
+In the Kobe vs. LeBron debate, both players were/are huge talents with enormous offensive abilities.
 While LeBron was named six times in the NBA All-Defensive team, Kobe was named 12 times in the NBA All-Defensive team.
 The latter’s defensive contribution was key in breaking up opponents’ movements and starting counterattacks.
 This diverse skill set gave him more of an ability to lift up his team in any stage of the game.

-The Bottom Line: While LeBron is much more of a team player than Kobe, and is more dominant and holds better stats, Kobe was a more versatile and complete player, a virtuoso with amazing skills and defense abilities.
+The Bottom Line: While LeBron is much more of a team player than Kobe was, and is more dominant and holds better stats, Kobe was a more versatile and complete player, a virtuoso with amazing skills and defense abilities.
 So, in the Kobe vs. LeBron debate, which of these two NBA superstars outshines the other?
 Who, in your opinion, is considered the game’s best player?